cap-js/docs/guides/deployment/shared-db.md

 File: mta.yaml

-- Duplicate samples-srv for earch CAP service
+- Duplicate samples-srv for each CAP service

 - maintain the *path* property